 Just two weeks on the job, the newly elected Democrat said Thursday he would fight against Virginia's ban on same-sex marriage, angering Republicans and conservatives who accused him of abandoning his job.

 "It's frightening that politicians like the attorney general feel that they can pick and choose which aspects of the Constitution they deem worthy to defend and apply," said Victoria Cobb, president of the Family Foundation of Virginia.

 With Herring's decision, gay marriage moved closer to gaining its first foothold in the South and gay rights activists cheered the latest in a string of victories — this one in a conservative and usually hostile region of the country.

-"It's time for the commonwealth to be on the right side of history and the right side of the law," newly elected Democrat Mark R. Herring said in a state that fiercely resisted school integration and interracial marriage in the 1950s and '60s.
+"It's time for the commonwealth to be on the right side of history and the right side of the law," Herring said of a state that fiercely resisted school integration and interracial marriage in the 1950s and '60s.

 The move reflects the rise of a new Democratic leadership in Virginia and illustrates how rapidly the political and legal landscape on gay marriage in the U.S. is shifting.

 Herring, as a state senator, supported Virginia's 2006 voter-approved constitutional amendment defining marriage as the union of a man and woman.
 But he said he decided after a "thorough legal review" that it is unconstitutional, and he will join gay couples in two federal lawsuits challenging the ban.